Answers to FAQ

-We answer your frequently asked questions (FAQ) about rehab below.
-If you have any additional questions, we are always only a phone call or email away.
+We answer your frequently asked questions (FAQs) about rehab below.
+If you have any additional questions, we are always just a phone call or email away.
 You can contact us here confidentially anytime.

 Treatment programs for substance use disorders and mental health conditions generally fall into one of two categories: inpatient programs and outpatient programs.
 Individuals engaged in inpatient treatment live full time at their treatment facility, whereas clients at outpatient programs can choose to live at home.
-Both programs are equally effective for helping people recover from addictions.
+Both programs are equally effective for helping people recover from behavioral health issues.
 However, they are designed to meet the needs of people at different stages of recovery.
-Many people make use of both types of programs as they progress in their recovery journeys.
+Many people make use of both types of programs as they progress through their recovery journeys.
 In fact, most people who stay sober after finishing an inpatient program go on to attend an outpatient program.
-But what is an outpatient program?

 What Do Outpatient Rehabs Treat?